Lung Cancer: Symptoms & Treatment

 Treating Lung Cancer

+SSM Health understands the fears following a lung cancer diagnosis.
+Our cancer specialists are ready to walk you through diagnosis, treatment and beyond.
 Depending on your diagnosis, the location and size of the tumor, your symptom severity and overall health, your physician may recommend a single treatment or a combination of treatments.
-These options may include:
+Treatment options may include:

-You don’t have to be alone in your lung cancer diagnosis.
-SSM Health’s cancer specialist are here with you every step of the way.
-Whether you’re newly diagnosed or seeking a second opinion: you have a question, we have answers.
+You can rest assured that SSM Health’s cancer specialists are here with you every step of the way.
+Our team will work with you to ensure your treatment plan is tailored for your unique situation and treatment needs.
+Whether you’re newly diagnosed or seeking a second opinion, you likely have questions.
+We have answers.
 Contact us today and see how our exceptional care reveals the healing power of presence.